-The central philosophy underlying HB 2070 is that the permission granted to pass on the credit card surcharge should include all Kansas-based educational entities, including the non-profit colleges.
+The central philosophy underlying HB 2070 is that the permission granted to pass on the credit card surcharge already in existing statute for public higher education should include all Kansas-based educational entities, including the non-profit colleges.
 We already have an exemption for public education (K-12 schools and public colleges) in current law.
 The requested change would draw the circle such that non-profit colleges are considered part of that same ecosystem.